dnutiu/hotalert/readme.md

-# Hot Alert
+# hotalert

 ## Introduction
-Hotalert is a command line tool that for task execution and configuration.
-Tasks and alerts are defined in yaml files and the program parses the files, executes the tasks and emits alerts when the tasks conditions are met.
+hotalert is a command line tool for task execution and alerting.
+Tasks and alerts are defined in yaml files.

+### Example
-For example if you want to send a notification to your mobile phone when a keyword is found on a website you can use the `webhook_discord` alerter and the `web_scrape` task function.
+If you want to send a notification to your mobile phone when a keyword is found on a website you can use the `webhook_discord` alerter and the `web_scrape` task function.

 Example: